awslabs/aws-cloudfront-extensions/docs-ig/en/api-reference-guide/extension-repository.md

         * eu： Europe
         * jp： Japan
         * us： United States
-        * cn:  China(Chinese mainland prewarm can only be used by deploying this solution in Chinese mainland regions, otherwise it will always fail.)
+        * cn： China(Chinese mainland prewarm can only be used by deploying this solution in Chinese mainland regions, otherwise it will always fail.)
-      * target_type = "country": accept "all" or a country list: prewarm in all countries((best to use after opening Origin Shield,link for details：https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/origin-shield.html#enable-origin-shield)) or a specific country,for example:"all"|["india", "new_zealand"], the supported values are：
+      * target_type = "country": this field accept "all" or a country list: pre-warm in all countries or a specific country,eg:"all"|["india", "new_zealand"], the available countries are：
         * india： India
         * japan： Japan
         * new_zealand： New Zealand